lincoln7711/markdown-portfolio/_includes/04-lists.md

-Thins to do:
+Things to do:
+- list
-*test bullets
+* test bullets
-*add more to list
+* add more to list
-	*test sub bullets
+	* test sub bullets
-		*really make sure that indents are working in vim
+		* really make sure that indents are working in vim